-If a pupil continues to demonstrate significant cause for concern, a request for an Educational Health and Care Needs assessment will be made to the Local authority.
-This will follow on from consultation and planning already established between the school, parents and pupil.
-The outcome of the review forms the basis of the new learning targets, which is then drawn up.
+In some instances, if a pupil continues to demonstrate significant cause for concern, a discussion with parents about the possibility of an Educational Health and Care Plan will take place.
+The outcome of the review forms the basis of the new learning targets.
 It may be the case that a referral is made to Wandsworth Early Years Centre (pupils 4-9 years) to gain further advice.